Air Algérie Flight 6289: Failure to fly

 During the aircraft's rotation, the engine suddenly malfunctioned.
-Captain Benaouicha, without hesitation, immediately initiated role switching from pilot not flying (PNF) to pilot flying (PF).
-His previous role, PNF, required him to scan the instruments so that the flight crew could understand on the exact cause of the emergency.
-As he was not PNF anymore, his duty to monitor the aircraft's instruments was immediately handed over to the first officer, who had been at the controls for the entire time prior to the role switch.
+Benaouicha, without hesitation, immediately initiated a switching of roles from pilot not flying (PNF) to pilot flying (PF).
+His previous role required him to scan the instruments so that the flight crew could understand the exact cause of the emergency.
+As he was not a PNF anymore, his duty to monitor the aircraft's instruments was immediately handed over to the first officer, who had been at the controls for the entire time prior to the role switch.
 His decision to switch his role as a PF was unclear.
 Both flight crew had not agreed to switch roles in case of a flight emergency, leading the first officer to be confused by the captain's decision.

 As his tasks were immediately transferred to the first officer, the captain could not fully understand the situation at the time.
-While he was taking over the control, he repeatedly asked the first officer to let go of her hands from the yoke.
-The first officer was unsure of her flight role due to the sudden role switch that had been made by the captain.
+While he was taking over the control, he repeatedly asked the first officer to let go of the yoke.
+The first officer was unsure of her flight role due to the sudden role switch.
 This was indicated by the recording.
-During the stall warning activation, the first officer's hands were still at the control column.

 The sudden switch also created a sudden increase of stress for the captain.
-Overwhelmed by the sudden task switch, the captain was only focusing on the pitch attitude of the aircraft.
-He maintained an excessive angle of climb during the entire emergency.
+Overwhelmed, the captain was only focusing on the pitch attitude of the aircraft.
+He maintained an excessive angle of attack during the entire emergency.
 His decision was probably influenced by the rocky environment of the airport, which would have made it impossible for the crew to conduct an emergency landing.

 At the time of the emergency, the landing gear was still in the extended position.
-During an engine failure on take-off, the crew should have immediately retracted the landing gear as the extension of landing gear would have resulted in difficult aerodynamics of the aircraft, thus causing a progressive decline of the airspeed.
+During an engine failure on take-off, the crew should have immediately retracted the landing gear as the extension of landing gear would have resulted in difficult aerodynamics for the aircraft, thus causing a progressive decline of airspeed.
 It was the PF's duty to retract the landing gear.
-Just one second prior to the engine failure, First Officer Fatima was the PF and she had actually requested the captain to retract the landing gear.
-However, as the role was immediately switched by the captain, then it was up to the captain to request a gear up to the other flight crew.
-During the emergency, First Officer Fatima had offered to retract the landing gear.
-As captain Benaouicha was pre-occupied with the emergency, he was not able to hear the first officer's offer.
-The gear then remained in extended position and the aircraft stayed in its high pitch attitude, diminishing the aircraft's ability to fly and ultimately caused the aircraft to crash.
+Just one second prior to the engine failure, First Officer Yousfi was the PF and she had actually requested the captain to retract the landing gear.
+However, as the role was immediately switched by the captain, it was then up to the captain to request a gear retraction.
+During the emergency, Yousfi had offered to retract the landing gear.
+As Benaouicha was preoccupied with the emergency, he did not hear the first officer's offer.
+The gear then remained in the extended position and the aircraft stayed in its high pitch attitude, diminishing its ability to fly and ultimately causing it to crash.